Review Your Order

 This increases application performance and delivers a high-quality user experience, resulting in increased business productivity, agility and reduced costs for IT.

 Here are the Top 9 questions we get from Australian Corporate, Enterprise and SME clients investigating SD-WAN (and their answers, which we’ve learned from experience).

 Can SD-WAN make our internet faster?

-Yes, because a true SD-WAN like VeloCloud will bond multiple services together, giving you access to all of the available bandwidth if that is required.
-For example, if you had 2 x 100/40 NBN services running (from different carriers of course) with the right VeloCloud SD-WAN subscription, you could potentially be getting close to 200Mbps download speeds and close to 80Mbps upload speeds.
+Yes, because a true SD-WAN like VeloCloud bonds multiple services together, it gives you access to all of the available bandwidth if that is required.
+For example, if you had 2 x 100/40 NBN services running (from different carriers) with the right VeloCloud SD-WAN subscription, you could potentially be getting close to 200Mbps download speeds and close to 80Mbps upload speeds.

 Will SD-WAN save us money?

 In most cases yes.
 Firstly, due to the redundancy an SD-WAN offers you won’t have down time in the event one of your data links drops out or goes down.
 Secondly instead of having to pay for an expensive carrier fibre link costing $000s, you can bond multiple lower cost links and get a similar result.
 For example, think about the cost of 2 or 3 NBN services bonded together vs the cost of one fibre internet service.

 Can SD-WAN make our internet more reliable?

 Yes, because a SD-WAN can have up to four different internet links (most commonly two data links and a 4G connection are used), if any one link drops out the SD-WAN automatically routes all traffic over the fastest available link.

 Can we put multiple NBN connections on a SD-WAN?